wonkie/jonah-college/Stanford/questions/summers.md

 Two summers ago, I stayed at a nature camp, hiking and learning about the natural world.

 Last summer, I participated in the Virginia Governor's school working at NASA/Langley, where I messed around with unsupervised machine learning.
-I also coded ReactJS for an internship at a local financial technology start-up.
+I also coded javascript for an internship at a local financial technology start-up.